herrevilkitten/holiday-in-ten-towns/Session_8.md

 		* Gryn decided to keep watch while Midnight looted the body.
 She found a "translucent rock" that looked interesting.
 She didn't know what it was.
 Neither did Gryn.
 		* Sheelah explained the _Duergar_ to the others.
 They're bad folk and don't show up on the surface.
 	* After some discussion, the group decided to take the body to the authorities and explain what happened.
 	* When they arrived, Ragnar explained what happened.
+Midnight showed the rock.
+The captain identified the rock as _shardalin_, a special kind of rock.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNDMyMTE5Mjg3LDkyNTk2NTE1Myw5OTI4Nj
+eyJoaXN0b3J5IjpbMTc4MjQ2NDk5Myw0MzIxMTkyODcsOTI1OT
-YwNDQsMjA4NTc2NTA3NSwxMjM1NTk5OTQxLDQ1NTgwNDAxMywt
+Y1MTUzLDk5Mjg2NjA0NCwyMDg1NzY1MDc1LDEyMzU1OTk5NDEs
-MTcxODU4MzU0NywxMDQ5MTMwOTcsLTY0OTgyMDI5OSwtOTkzNj
+NDU1ODA0MDEzLC0xNzE4NTgzNTQ3LDEwNDkxMzA5NywtNjQ5OD
-YzNzYxLC0xMjQwNzg2OTExLC0xNDgzODM5MTM4LDE0MTk2Mzgw
+IwMjk5LC05OTM2NjM3NjEsLTEyNDA3ODY5MTEsLTE0ODM4Mzkx
-NjMsMTAzMjkxMDY2MV19
+MzgsMTQxOTYzODA2MywxMDMyOTEwNjYxXX0=
 -->